COVID-19 Latest Updates

 Diabetic Foot Care Team at St. Anthony's Community Hospital

-Pictured above: Bruce Fischer, DPM, FACFAS, Director of the Diabetic Foot Care Program, St. Anthony Community Hospital, and Anita Volpe, DNP, RN, VP/Hospital Administrator, St. Anthony Community Hospital, join members of the new team as they welcome patients.
+Pictured above: Bruce Fischer, DPM, FACFAS, Director of the Foot Wound Care Program, St. Anthony Community Hospital, and Anita Volpe, DNP, RN, VP/Hospital Administrator, St. Anthony Community Hospital, join members of the new team as they welcome patients.

-Diabetic Foot Care
+Foot Care

 We pride ourselves in offering comprehensive, advanced technology, coupled with leading treatments, for the common and uncommon impediments of the foot, including ulcers, open sores, wounds, deformities, Charcot neuroarthropathy, osteomyelitis and more.